Zahed Sultan: Culture

 While developing his music career, Sultan has put an emphasis on environmental awareness.
-This can be traced back to an exhibition he created in 2007 called REUSE which promoted eco-friendly living through art.
-Various editions of the exhibition featured up and coming talents from Kuwait through to renowned international artists such as Hassan Hajjaj and Jose Gonzalez.
+This can be traced back to an exhibition he created in 2007 called REUSE, which promoted eco-friendly living through art.
+Various editions of the exhibition featured up-and-coming talents from Kuwait through to renowned international artists such as Hassan Hajjaj and Jose Gonzalez.
 In 2016, Sultan redirected the exhibition's focus "to create a space for artists and audiences to interact using digital media, with an emphasis on light, sound and physical performance."
 REUSE was presented in Dubai in 2017 and most recently at The Scientific Center in Kuwait in 2019 to "offer people the opportunity to investigate and make their own decisions about complex environmental issues."

-In 2019, Sultan was honored with the HSSE Award by Kuwait Integrated Petroleum Industries Company (KIPIC) for his work in striving to raise eco-awareness in the region.
-"It's about [nurturing] a kind of citizen who is aware of their imprint on the system" says Sultan.
+In 2019, Sultan was honoured with the HSSE Award by Kuwait Integrated Petroleum Industries Company (KIPIC) for his work in striving to raise eco-awareness in the region.
+"It's about [nurturing] a kind of citizen who is aware of their imprint on the system," says Sultan.

-Sultan has also been referred to as "Kuwait's one man music industry" and "the man single-handedly pushing it forward".
-In 2014, he compiled a soundscape for a travelling design exhibition Islamopolitan that featured contemporary music from the Middle East which showed in Sharjah, Istanbul, Milan and Kuwait.
+Sultan has also been referred to as "Kuwait's one-man music industry" and "the man single-handedly pushing it forward".
+In 2014, he compiled a soundscape for the travelling design exhibition titled Islamopolitan that featured contemporary music from the Middle East, which showed in Sharjah, Istanbul, Milan and Kuwait.
 In 2015, Sultan created the Kuwait Rising music festival with Red Bull to feature emerging music from the Arab world and beyond.
 Over the years, the festival has hosted artists from South Asia, MENA, Europe, UK and US such as Joss Stone and HVOB.
 The festival faced public backlash in 2019 when Lebanese band Mashrou' Leila was invited to perform "on the basis that they 'promote homosexuality' which is strongly condemned."
-In 2017, Sultan was invited by UK music blog Stamp The Wax to create a City Guide to his favorite places in Kuwait along with a music mix of emerging talent from the country.
+In 2017, Sultan was invited by UK music blog Stamp The Wax to create a City Guide to his favourite places in Kuwait, along with a music mix of emerging talent from the country.
 "Zahed is helping grow Kuwait's unique underground music scene and put the Arab city on the international alternative music scene's map."
-In 2020, Sultan introduced a new rhythm and poetry series called G.O.A.T to highlight artists shaping culture and society.
+In 2020, he introduced a new rhythm and poetry series called G.O.A.T to highlight artists shaping culture and society.